guybrush262/Assistant-conversations/README.md

 # Introduction
 The project aim to save conversations with Assist so that future conversations can be contextualized:
 1. Saving conversations held with Assist to a database
-2. Recalling past conversations by the Conversation Agent reading the database via indication in the integration service prompt
+2. Recalling past conversations by the conversation agent reading the database via referencing it in the prompt of the conversationa agent integration service.
+Note that it cannot directly read a file, so we need to use a workaround with a rest sensor

 Requirements:
 - File integration